d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ## [**Training**]

 Now we can start training the model.
 The loss function and accuracy calculation here are not substantially different from those used in image classification.
-Because we use the channel of the transposed convolution layer to predict pixel categories, the `axis=1` (channel dimension) option is specified in `SoftmaxCrossEntropyLoss`.
+Because we use the channel of the transposed convolutional layer to predict pixel categories, the `axis=1` (channel dimension) option is specified in `SoftmaxCrossEntropyLoss`.
 In addition, the model calculates the accuracy based on whether the prediction category of each pixel is correct.

 ```{.python .input}
 num_epochs, lr, wd, devices = 5, 0.1, 1e-3, d2l.try_all_gpus()